 Today, Alyssa is the definition of fearless!
 Since working as an undersea specialist for Lindblad she has added extreme cold-water diving to her list of achievements.
 Now, a typical afternoon for her means coming face-to-face with apex predators like leopard seals and powering through the bone-chilling plunge into icy waters.
 With her camera in tow Alyssa surveys the seas looking for unexpected species to present to guests back aboard ship.
 “More often than not, my favorite animal encounters are with individuals so small that most people wouldn’t give them a second glance,” she explains.
 By highlighting these lesser-known organisms, Alyssa hopes to inspire a fresh perspective and create a deeper understanding of the ocean and its inhabitants.

-Cold water wakes up Alyssa’s creative soul in a completely different way than the tropics, which is why she chose the remote and challenging Inian Islands of Southeast Alaska as the focus of the National Geographic Early Career Grant she received last August.
-Her last year has involved extensive underwater documentation, observation, and data collection along select regional bull kelp forests, all which will be used to tell the story of Nereocystis, an annual kelp that thrives in this ecosystem.
+Cold water wakes up Alyssa’s creative soul in a completely different way than the tropics, which is why she chose the remote and challenging Inian Islands of Southeast Alaska as the focus of the National Geographic Early Career Grant she received a few years ago.
+That work involved extensive underwater documentation, observation, and data collection along select regional bull kelp forests, all of which was used to tell the story of Nereocystis, an annual kelp that thrives in this ecosystem.

 Alyssa has the true spirit of an explorer and the innate passion of an educator and advocate.
 With a disarming and easygoing manner, she effortlessly shares her love of the natural world and her desire for true ocean conservation with everyone who is lucky enough to spend time in her orbit.